oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 The protein environment around the chromophore is critical in maintaining this anionic configuration.
 The β-barrel structure of eGFP provides a hydrophobic pocket that shields the chromophore from bulk solvent, contributing to the high quantum yield of fluorescence in this state.

-==== Excited-state proton transfer
+=== Excited-state proton transfer

 The excited-state proton transfer (ESPT) mechanism represents a fundamental process in GFP, contributing significantly to its unique spectroscopic properties.
 This process involves the initial excitation of the neutral (protonated) chromophore, followed by rapid, successive proton transfer events in the excited state, ultimately resulting in emission from an anionic species.
 An overview of the process is shown below.

 #figure(
-    image(FIG_DIR + "h-background/h004-cro-states/gfp-photocycle.svg", width: 2.0in),
+    image(FIG_DIR + "h-background/h004-cro-states/gfp-photocycle.png", width: 3.5in),
     caption: [
-        #todo("Add citation")
+        #todo("Add caption")
     ],
     placement: auto
 ) <fig-espt-emission>

 1. Upon absorption of a photon at approximately 395 nm, the neutral chromophore is promoted to its first excited singlet state ($S_1$).

 2. In this excited state, the chromophore exhibits markedly different acid-base properties compared to its ground state, becoming a much stronger acid.
     This enhanced acidity facilitates the transfer of a proton from the chromophore to a proximal acceptor within the protein matrix.
     The proton transfer pathway involves a sophisticated hydrogen-bonding network.
     A critical component of this network is a strategically positioned water molecule, which acts as the initial proton acceptor.
     This water molecule is part of a proton wire that includes Ser205 and terminates at Glu222.
 The transfer occurs on an ultrafast timescale, typically in the order of picoseconds.

 3. Following the ESPT, the system exists transiently in an intermediate state (I\*), characterized by an anionic chromophore and a protonated Glu222.
 I\* subsequently relaxes and emits fluorescence at approximately 508 nm, closely resembling the emission profile of the intrinsically anionic chromophore.

 4. The final step is a reverse ground-state proton transfer from Glu222 through Ser205, a water molecule, and terminated at the chromophore.

-Little consensus has been made on the ESPT mechanism in GFP.

-Most experimental studies characterizing GFP fluorescence will perform a scan of excitation wavelengths from 300 to 500 nm while monitoring around 511 nm.

-GFP exhibits two distinct excitation peaks: (1) the A band around 400 nm and (2) the B band around 490 nm.
-These peaks correspond to 511 nm fluorescence of the chromophore's excited neutral (protonated) and anionic (deprotonated) forms.
-We will refer to the neutral and anionic forms of the chromophore as "A state" and "B state", respectively.

 = roGFP2 contains redox-sensing cysteines